 So he set out to prove this by creating a monograph to be submitted to an academic journal that really said nothing.
 But it was filled with pseudo-intellectual double-speak and it cited post-modernist writers of the time.
 Even his bibliography included “two little jokes.”
 Here’s a sample of both the article and theÂ accompanying annotation in mouse-hovers tied to the numbers:

-It has thus become increasingly apparent that physical “reality”, no less than social “reality”, is at bottom a social and linguistic construct; that scientific “knowledge”, far from being objective, reflects and encodes the dominant ideologies and power relations of the culture that produced it; that the truth claims of science are inherently theory-laden and self-referential; and consequently, that the discourse of the scientific community, for all its undeniable value, cannot assert a privileged epistemological status with respect to counter-hegemonic narratives emanating from dissident or marginalized communities (pp. 8-9).
+It has thus become increasingly apparent that physical “reality”, no less than social “reality”, is at bottom a social and linguistic construct; that scientific “knowledge”, far from being objective, reflects and encodes the dominant ideologies and power relations of the culture that produced it ((This assertion is a commonplace (dare I say a cliche?) in radical-social-constructivist writing about science.
+Like most cliches, it contains a grain of truth but greatly exaggerates the case.
+Above all, it fails to make the crucial distinction between actual knowledge (i.e. rationally justified true belief) and purported knowledge.
+Without a doubt, the dominant groups in any social system will try to pass off their preferred ideology as “scientific knowledge”; that is exactly why critics of the dominant groups need to make a clear conceptual distinction between actual knowledge and purported knowledge.
+The radical-social-constructivist position is both philosophically and politically suicidal)); that the truth claims of science are inherently theory-laden and self-referential ((The theory-ladenness of observations goes back at least to physicist-philospher Pierre Duhem in 1894; it poses problems for the most naive falsifiability theories but by no means undercuts the epistemic claims o science.)); and consequently, that the discourse of the scientific community, for all its undeniable value, cannot assert a privileged epistemological status with respect to counter-hegemonic narratives emanating from dissident or marginalized communities ((This statement is silly, but it strikes the right emotional chords: against “privilege” (especially scientists’ privilege) and in favor of the “counter-hegemonic”, the “dissident”, and the “marginalized”.)) (pp. 8-9).

 The book has three parts, the first of which is about, as the title suggests, “The Social Text Affair” and, including the reprint of the original hoax-paper and its annotations, it has four other chapters.
 Whether you did or didn’t follow the Social Text hoax since its original publication, but have a curiosity about post-modernism, you’ll find this section a fascinating read.